athul2200/datewithgit-sample/README.md

-# Studying Basic git Commands
+# Learning About Basic Git Commands